feyzijan/AlgosWithC/ReadingGraph/README.md

-# CSE 6010 Workshop 2 Overview

-In this workshop, the goal is to write a C program that reads graph information from a file and outputs various information about the graph.
+Here the C program reads graph information from a file and outputs various information about the graph.
 The program should accomplish the following tasks:

 1. Read graph information from a file (testgraph.txt) that specifies a directed graph using an adjacency-matrix representation.